|Item Name:||Mawukakan Lexicon|

-The Mawukakan Lexicon is the first publication of an ongoing project at the Linguistic Data Consortium (LDC) aiming to build an electronic dictionary of four Mandekan [Eastern Manding languages of the Mande Group of the Niger-Congo family] languages.
-The other three variants of Mandekan involved are the Bambara or Bamanankan [Mali], the Maninka or Maninkakan [Guinea-Conakry] and the Odienne Jula or Wojenekakan [Cote dIvoire].
+The Mawukakan Lexicon is the first publication of an ongoing project at the Linguistic Data Consortium (LDC) aiming to build an electronic dictionary of three Mandekan [Eastern Manding languages of the Mande Group of the Niger-Congo family] languages.
+The other variants of Mandekan involved are the Bambara or Bamanankan [Mali] and the Maninka or Maninkakan [Guinea-Conakry].
 The lack of written tradition makes such a dictionary project extremely important.
 Our expectation is that once this initial goal is reached, it will become easier to extend the dictionary to all the other varieties of Mandekan.
+LDC released a Maninkakan Lexicon (LDC2013L01) in 2013 and a Bamanankan Lexicon (LDC2016L01) in 2016.

 For the dictionary of a small language like Mawukakan (less than half of a million speakers) to be the most useful, it has to combine the linguistic component with a cultural component.
 The fact that the Mawukakan - English lexicon is coupled with a Mawukakan - French one makes this project a bit more important, given that Mawukakan speakers live mostly in the francophone area of West Africa.
 The project consists of the collection of the largest amount of data possible on the Mandekan and the Manding culture and making it available electronically for the research community.